 2. Soft skills training: entrepreneurship, public speaking & leadership skills

-However, as already discussed, the simultaneous trend towards online learning does make this a challenge for many teachers.
+However, as already discussed, the simultaneous trend toward online learning does make this a challenge for many teachers.
 These educators will need to find a way to balance the screen time involved in their class with the importance of encouraging students to work together face-to-face to nurture soft skill development.

 3. Decreasing attention spans: the Nano Learning trend